Thais-Faria/ciencia-aberta/README.md

 The code is written in R (Ihaka and Gentleman 1996) following the Tidyverse framework (Wickham et al. 2019).
-Specifically, it uses the packages `readr`, `dplyr` and `stringr` for data cleaning and wrangling, as well as `ggplot` for data visualization.
+Specifically, it uses the packages `readr`, `dplyr`, `tidyr` and `stringr` for data cleaning and wrangling, as well as `ggplot` for data visualization.
 As an effort to keep it’s reproducibility, it also uses an `.RProj` file along with the `here` package to ensure compatibility with different operational systems, as recommended by Jenny Brian [here](https://github.com/jennybc/here_here "Link to J. Brian's Ode to the Here Package, on GitHub").
 Finally, for R package versioning, it uses…(still deciding on it).